scottgriffinm/audio-mash-together/README.md

 # Audio Mashup Creator

 This project is an **Audio Mashup Creator** that lets users upload multiple audio files in `.mp3` or `.wav` format, analyzes each file's key and BPM, and generates a custom mashup.
-Users can select a "No Drums" option to create a mashup that includes only files with a musical key, omitting percussive sounds.

 ## Table of Contents